The Standard Size Labradoodle is 21" or over at the highest point of the shoulder.

 THE DIFFERENCE BETWEEN AUSTRALIAN AND AMERICAN LABRADOODLES:

 The Australian Labradoodle originated in Australia and infuses other breeds into the bloodline, in addition to the Labrador and Poodle.
-The Irish Water Spaniel and English Cocker Spaniel breeds in the pedigree were incorporated for the purpose of enhancing the soft, fleece coat without compromising the structure and conformation of the Labradoodle.
-The Australian Labradoodle can have softer, easier to manage fleece coats due to the presence of the Cocker Spaniel in their ancestry.
+The Australian Labradoodle can have a softer, easier to manage fleece coats due to the presence of the Cocker Spaniel in their ancestry.
 The American Multigen Labradoodle is a combination of a Labrador and a Poodle bred for several generations to achieve the Multigen status.
 Brickhaven Labradoodles breeds Multi-Generational Australian Labradoodles.

 Each Labradoodle Generation has their own unique coat qualities and appearance.